davidnqd/lucidtail/README.md

 #### Test

-Create an instance of lucidTAIL which services the default port (port 8080):

 	require('lucidtail')()
 		.use('test');

+Monitors a test emitter (which sends a test message every second) and publish events on the default port (port 8080):

-#### UDP
+#### Raw UDP

-The following will display all inbound UDP packets on port 1337:

 	require('lucidtail')()
-		.use('udp4', 1337);
+		.use('udp4', 5000);

-**Note**: Port 80 and 514 are usually restricted ports and may require root/Administrator privileges.
+Monitors UDP messages on port 5000.

 #### syslog

-The following will display inbound syslog messages (port 514) on HTTP port 80:
+The following will display inbound syslog messages (UDP port 514) on HTTP port 80:

 **Notes**: